 Red Tip Photinia as a hedge in the Southwest

-For a nice looking formal appearance prune Red Tip Photinia during the winter season.
+For a nice looking formal hedge appearance prune Red Tip Photinia during the winter season.
 Fertilize about 3 times per year.
 Once in spring, summer, and fall.
 It is a good border plant to keep neighbors away.
 Here is a post on – How to block neighbors’ view of my yard.

 The Photinia Flower

 Problems with this plant?
 It is susceptible to powdery mildew, leaf spot, and privet mites.
 Use a good drip system to water at the base of the plant.
 Avoid sprinkler watering from above.
-Water in the early morning hours will help water dry out before nightfall.
+Water in the early morning hours this will help water dry out before nightfall.
 Learn more about Powdery Mildew and Insects diseases on Plants.

 At the first hint of powdery mildew or leaf spot spray with a fungicide until symptoms are gone.